AydemSavage/AydemSavage.github.io/README.md

 > Markdown is better than a word processor because you are able to easily update your resume/website without having to convert the file (into XML or a PDF) and then upload it.
 You can easily update the Markdown file directly from your Github page.

 2. Why is my resume not showing up?
-> There could a few things wrong.
+> There could be a few things wrong.
 Please check the following:
 > 1. Check that your repository is **Public**.
 > 2. Check to see that you have named your resume `index.md`.
 > 3. Check that you named your repository `username.github.io` where `username` is your account name.